millerhoo/journey4-adwc/workshops/journey4-adwc/LabGuide700.md

 ## Introduction

 During this lab you will be using the new Oracle Machine Learning (OML) notebook application provided with ADWC.
-This browser-based application provides a web interface to run SQL queries a scripts, which can be grouped together within a notebook.
-Notebooks can be used to build single reports, collections of reports and dashboards.
+This browser-based application provides a web interface to run SQL queries and scripts, which can be grouped together within a notebook.
+Notebooks can be used to build single reports, collections of reports, and dashboards.
 OML provides a simple way to share workbooks with other OML users.

 ## Objectives

 -   Learn how to create OML Users
 -   Learn how to run a SQL Statement
 -   Learn how to share notebooks
--   Learn how to create and running SQL scripts
+-   Learn how to create and run SQL scripts

 ## Required Artifacts